mauricioblum/mauricioblum/README.md

 - :computer: My main tech stack is **ReactJS**, **React Native** and **NodeJS**.

-- :heart: I love to develop meaningful interactions to the user and ensure best possible performance on all platforms.
+- :heart: I love to develop meaningful interactions for the users and ensure best possible performance on all platforms.

 - :iphone: I also have a huge experience developing components for shared use in workspaces and multiple projects.